 The list of different development types was created based on the field survey, and is intended to convey the built form of the study area.
-While these development types may exist elsewhere in the city, this list is intended to convey the specific built form as it exists here.
-Additional analysis of prominent or otherwise notable development types is provided below.
+While these development types may exist elsewhere in the city, this list is intended to convey the characteristics of the specific built form as it exists in Jane Finch.